What Is Quinoa?

-In 2014, 192.5 tons of quinoa was produced in the world.
+In 2014, 192.5 thousands of tons of quinoa was produced in the world.
 Three South American countries were the top producers of the crop in the same year.
-With a production of 114.3 tons, Peru was the largest quinoa producer.
-The second leading quinoa producer was Bolivia with a production of 77.4 tons.
-Ecuador ranked third by producing 0.8 tons of quinoa in 2014.
+With a production of 114.3 thousand tons, Peru was the largest quinoa producer.
+The second leading quinoa producer was Bolivia with a production of 77.4 thousand tons.
+Ecuador ranked third by producing 0.8 thousand tons of quinoa in 2014.

 Uses Of Quinoa

 Quinoa in the raw, uncooked form contains 64% carbohydrates, 14% protein, 13% water, and 6% fat.
 Quinoa is a rich source of dietary fiber, protein, B vitamins, and dietary minerals like phosphorus, manganese, iron, magnesium, and zinc.
 The product is gluten free and hence easy to digest.